August 04, 2022

 These all underpin the importance of manufacturing as the core building engine of our society.

-In his introductory remarks, Rejab stressed that, “Today’s TM One is not just about offering digital connectivity, it’s not just about fibre, it is also about wireless – both 4G and 5G: we are building the digital infrastructure foundation that we can offer all of our enterprise and government customers.
-These sectors range across healthcare, banking, oil and gas, education, and others.”
+In his introductory remarks, Rejab stressed that, "Today's TM One is not just about offering digital connectivity, it's not just about fibre, it is also about wireless - both 4G and 5G: we are building the digital infrastructure foundation that we can offer all of our enterprise and government customers.
+These sectors range across healthcare, banking, energy, education, and others."

 TM One has built a strong foundation to help industries revolutionise and reshape businesses and cities, he said, when outlining an array of technologies, expertise and relevant skills readily available to drive transformation in Malaysia’s manufacturing sector from TM One.